evhub/coconut/DOCS.md

 ### Partial Application

 Coconut uses a `$` sign right after a function's name but before the open parenthesis used to call the function to denote partial application.
-It has the same precedence as a normal function call.

 Coconut's partial application also supports the use of a `?` to skip partially applying an argument, deferring filling in that argument until the partially-applied function is called.
 This is useful if you want to partially apply argument(s) that aren't first in the argument order.